When Orton-Gillingham Wasn't Enough

 I made it my mission to create a responsive approach that followed the research.

 And so for years, I spent nights, weekends, the majority of my days putting together and tweaking these programs.
-I had different programs literally all over my office.
+I had different programs all over my office.

-I mean what kind of #hotmess is this?!?!
+I mean what kind of hot mess is this?!?!

 I had the CDs, the binders, and the books, and for years I poured through the good, the bad, and the ugly.
 As I tried different things with different students to see who responded to what and why, I started to wonder if there really was a way to synthesize all of this.

-And it’s been life-changing for me, for our team, and for our students.
 It allows responsive instruction without creating individual lesson plans for every single student because we are able to pick and choose the pieces that each student needs based on their individual strengths and weaknesses.
-It’s like the Choose Your Own Adventure Books I used to love as a child.
-And it works…because replacing one “one size fits all” approach with another doesn’t.

-Instead of following a program with fidelity, instead of creating something new for EVERY student, you need to have an evidence-based framework that you can differentiate within.
-You need to find a way to incorporate what the research says which we talked about in last week’s blog with a responsive student-specific approach, and I think by golly we’ve found it…at least it works for us, for our students, those we support…
+You need to find a way to incorporate what the research says, which we talked about in last week’s blog with a responsive student-specific approach, and I think by golly we’ve found it…it’s worked for us, for our students, those we support (stepping out of the hot mess phase!)